TaokyleYT/PUCTF25-Digital_Instrumentality_Project-Writeup/README.md

 which can be replaced with `result ^= result >> 3;` and `result *= factor;`\
 where `factor` is a constant `2654435761`

-**Q - Arn't the code stored in exif data of the mp4?**\
+**Q - Arn't the python program stored in exif data of the mp4?**\
-A - Yes, but I only used window's explorer.exe to check exif of the mp4.\
+A - Yes, but I only used window's explorer.exe to check exif of the mp4, so I used a slower approach, unknown to this faster method.\
-The code IS stored in the EXIF of Fanta2.mp4, in the `balance` sector
+The python code IS stored in the EXIF of Fanta2.mp4, in the `balance` sector